 The National Laboratory Response Network (LRN) consists of local, state and federal public health, clinical, agricultural, veterinary, and environmental testing laboratories.
 The LRN is designed to provide a coordinated and rapid response to biological and chemical terrorism, emerging infectious diseases, and other public health emergencies.

-The Vermont LRN assists hospital sentinel laboratories by providing training and support in specimen collection, storage, and shipment, evidence-control measures and recognition of chemical and biological terrorism agents.
+assist hospital sentinel laboratories by providing training and support in specimen collection, storage, and shipment, evidence-control measures and recognition of chemical and biological terrorism agents; and

-The Vermont LRN maintains an integrated laboratory network and promotes statewide laboratory connection and communication.
+maintain an integrated laboratory network that promotes statewide laboratory connection and communication.